 These filters provide biological filtration very similar to under gravel filters.
 Nitrifying bacteria colonies grow on the surface of the particles of sand in the bed, and process ammonia and nitrite into nitrate as the water passes through the filter.

 These aquarium filters usually do not come with an integral pump, so a separate water pump will need to be used.

-The water is pumped into the bottom of the filter, up through the media, and then flows back into the tank from the top of the filter body.
-Because of the speed at which water is passed through the filter media, it becomes ‘fluidised’ – the sand grains (or pellets or other granules) are constantly being pushed up by the current and then falling back through the water in response to gravity.
+The water is pumped into the bottom of the filter up through the media.
+Then it flows back into the tank from the top of the filter body.
+Because of the speed at which water is passed through the filter media, it becomes ‘fluidized’ – the sand grains (or pellets or other granules) are constantly being pushed up by the current and then falling back through the water in response to gravity.

 You might like the look of the media swirling around the reactor, people have been known to buy one that hangs on the side of the tank for added attraction.

 [FreshBundle bundle_id=”air_pump__stone_set_001″ layout=”grid” columns=”2″ custom_title=”Air Pump & Stone Set Offer!” title_fontfamily=”Open Sans” custom_title_font=”20″ custom_buy_button=”Buy Bundle Now!” button_styles=”button_style2″ button_color=”#dd3333″ custom_cta=”” target=”current” box_border=”” border_color=”#dd2121″ custom_bgcolor=”#ffffff” header_image=”” ]